Authorisation flow actions

 The form action

 Usually, a form action for a bank that requires branch information follows the submission of a provider_selection action.
-Below is an example of the response you could receive when you complete theprovider_selection action.

 {